georgetballa/Warbler_Migration/readme.md

 __________________
 ## Statistical Testing

 **Some of these days look like they are far from the regression line.
-A statistical test could determine how many days of each year had amean latitude that was equal to the overall latitude.**
+A statistical test could determine how many days of each year had a mean latitude that was equal to the overall latitude.**

-#### Null Hypothesis: The mean latitude on a given day (Apr-8 2020) is equal to the mean latitude of all observations that day from 2014 to 2020.
+#### Null Hypothesis: The mean latitude on a given day is equal to the mean latitude of all observations that day from 2013 to 2020.

 #### Alternative Hypothesis: The mean latitude on that given day is not equal to the mean over years 2013-2020.

-* April-8 had a point that looked far from the mean latitude.
+* April-8 had a point that looked far from the mean latitude so it was an interesting point to observe for the first test.

-* A normal test using scipy stats confirmed that the latitude distribution on April 8th was not a normal distribution so sampling would be needed.
+* A normal test using scipy stats confirmed that the latitude distribution was not a normal distribution so sampling would be needed.

-* Bootstrapping 10,000 samples (each of length 50) from April-8 2020 and taking the means of those allowed me to plot a normal distribution of means and calculate the probable means with 95% confidence.
+* Bootstrapping 10,000 samples (each of length 50) from April-8 2020 and taking the means of those resulted in a normal distribution of means.
+The 95% Confidence Interval was calculated and graphed below.

 ![2020 Sampled Means](./graphs/warbler_plots//CLT_2020_8-Apr.jpg)